wavesplatform/waves-lessons/lessons/EN/Mining And Earning On It/c. Ubuntu Node Installation/lesson.md

             # Password to protect wallet file
             password = "RandomPassword_"

-            # Wallet seed as BASE58 string
+            # Wallet seed as a BASE58 string
             seed = "K6XzUChB6DwTYCM1WxtVrv1BM6jTdcaBJrn6vkB3cK7qXCnqLV"
         }
     }
     ```
 8. Run the script in the current directory to deploy a node.
-    Replace {*} with the actual file name.
+    Replace {*} with the actual file name:

     ```
     cd /opt/waves
     java -jar {*}.jar ./conf/{*}.conf